penninesoaringclub/newsletter/content/posts/2025-04/index.md

 This is NOT an advertisement or an endorsement.
 I just want to share what I’ve found because I think it could be helpful to other folks.

-Richard has written an [overview guide](0010_HG_safety_GliderSim_OVERVIEW_v002.pdf) and for more information, please send an e-mail to: [flysafe.flyhigh.flyfar@gmail.com](mailto:flysafe.flyhigh.flyfar@gmail.com) for an invitation to a dedicated Telegram chat group with more info about it all.

 Be safe, have fun!

 Richard Milla
 Fort Worth, Texas, USA

+*Richard has written an [overview guide](0010_HG_safety_GliderSim_OVERVIEW_v002.pdf) and for more information, please send an e-mail to: [flysafe.flyhigh.flyfar@gmail.com](mailto:flysafe.flyhigh.flyfar@gmail.com) for an invitation to a dedicated Telegram chat group with more info about it all.*

 ---